 Instead, we are using the day to celebrate those women.

 Join us on January 22nd as we aim to flood social media with posts that promote diversity in ballet and encourage dancers towards self-love.

 It can be a picture or a video of you dancing, or just a message.

 You can share some of your dance journey that may inspire other dancers, a quote that speaks to you, truths you've learned, etc. Or no caption!

 On January 22nd, many people will be posting messages that promote a very narrow vision of what kind of people can do ballet.

 When dancers open up social media Saturday, they should see something that tells them their bodies are perfect for ballet as they are.

-Make a post on social media and hashtag #balletisforeveryoneday2022
+Make a post on social media that tells why inclusion in the ballet field is important to you and hashtag #balletisforeveryoneday2022

 No one should open up their phone Saturday and feel pushed out of an artform they love.